vincentbernat/hellogopher/README.md

 ## Dependencies

 This example relies on modules to retrieve dependencies.
 This requires use of Go 1.11 or more recent.
-To update a dependency, use `go get DEPENDENCY@REVISION`.
+To update a dependency, use `go get DEPENDENCY@REVISION` or `go get -tool DEPENDENCY@REVISION` if this is a tool.

 You can checkout tag [v0.6][] if you need compatibility down to Go 1.11 or tag [v1.4][] if you need compatibility down to Go 1.16.